lchski/ecustom.ca/content/articles/imperfect-design.md

 custom_link:
 ---

+Too often in design, we get caught up with the idea that a design has to be (or even can be) perfect.
+We strive, we push ourselves to create the best possible interface for our users.
+We work hard to achieve that 100% interface.

+But are we going about this all wrong?

 Notes:

 * In the school system, a mark of 'A' means a percentage ranging from 80% to 100%.